 The lighthouse at first showed “intermittent” or “occulting” lights, where two opaque cylindrical shades were moved up or down so as to meet and obscure the light at fixed intervals, with periods of darkness longer than those of light.
 The cost of this lighthouse was between £8,000 and £9,000.
 The building part of the work was done by contract, and the engineer fitted up the lightroom, getting some of the articles by contract and others made under his own supervision.
 The contractor responsible for the building was Brebner and Scott of Edinburgh.

-In 1971 Mull of Galloway was converted to electric.
-It is a sealed-beam light, mounted on gearless revolving pedestal, which uses a low-voltage rotary mechanism which suits a wide range of power supplies.
-The lamp units are light, produce a good beam for a very low power input and being sealed in a vacuum these do not deteriorate or tarnish, but the main advantage of this system is that it is almost fully automatic.
-The lightkeeper visited the lightroom hourly until 10pm and then did not have to go near it until extinguishing time the next morning, unless summoned by the alarm bell.
-The lamps are mass produced and so economical and the apparatus is convenient to install and maintain.
-The cleaning of the lighthouse is much easier, with no lenses to polish and no machinery to oil.
+In 1971 the light was converted to electric.
+This was a sealed-beam light, mounted on a gearless revolving pedestal, which used a low-voltage rotary mechanisms.
+The lamp units were light, produced a good beam for a very low power input and as they were sealed in a vacuum did not deteriorate or tarnish, but the main advantage of this system was that it was almost fully automatic.

 During the Second World War on 8 June 1944 at 7.30pm a Beaufighter aircraft crashed into the lighthouse stores building.
 It was foggy at the time, and two men were killed as part of the roof of the store was blown off.

-In 2012 when the NLB intimated that they were considering the sale of the site, with the exception of the actual tower, the South Rhins Community Development Trust, the Trust responsible for the management of visitor attractions at the Mull, made the decision to go for a Community Buy Out.
-The Mull of Galloway Trust was formed and the application for the registering of their interest to purchase was submitted and accepted by the Scottish Government.
-After a ballot of the community resulted in 98% of those who voted being in favour of the buy out, a successful application was made to the Scottish Land Fund, 95% of the purchase price of £300K was awarded by means of a grant, and the community then raised the final 5%.
+In 2012, when NLB was considering the sale of the site, with the exception of the actual tower, the South Rhins Community Development Trust responsible for the management of visitor attractions at the Mull, made the decision to go for a Community Buy Out.
+The Mull of Galloway Trust was formed and the application for registering their interest to purchase was submitted and accepted by the Scottish Government.
+After a ballot of the community resulted in 98% of those who voted being in favour of the buy out, a successful application was made to the Scottish Land Fund.
+The Trust received a grant of £330k which was 95% of the purchase price and the community then raised the final 5%.

-On the 4th July 2013 the former three lightkeepers cottages, the former engine room which now an exhibition area, the RSPB centre, Fog Horn and 30 acres of heathland at the Mull of Galloway was subject to a Community Buy Out.
-The Northern Lighthouse Board still own and operate the lighthouse but are now not responsible for the surrounding property/land.
+On 4 July 2013, the former three lightkeepers cottages, the former engine room which is now an exhibition area, the RSPB centre, Fog Horn and 30 acres of heathland at the Mull of Galloway was subject to a Community Buy Out.
+The Northern Lighthouse Board still own and operate the lighthouse but are not responsible for the surrounding property/land.